Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/material_panel.rst

 Material type
 -------------

-Material added in edit mode
+Material added in edit mode.
 These toggles tell Blender where this material fits into the Render Pipeline, and what aspects of the material are to be rendered.

 Surface